tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems.md

 	- Digital systems exhibit **more noise immunity** than analog systems by method of implementation

 - The signals r, e, f and c shown in Fig(a) can take on two forms: digital or analogue
-- Fig(b) shows a detailed block diagram showing placement of A/D and D/A converters.
+- Fig(b) is a block diagram showing placement of A/D and D/A converters.
 ![800](Attachments/Pasted%20image%2020240427195515.png)
 ![800](Attachments/Pasted%20image%2020240427195532.png)

 *DAC (Digital to analogue conversion)*
+- D/A conversion is simple and effectively instantaneous
+- Properly weighted voltages are summed together to yield the analogue output.
+	- In figure below, three weighted voltages are summed.
+The three-bit binary code is represented by the switches.
+	- If the binary number is 110 the middle and bottom